wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 Now that both the sender and receiver contracts are deployed, let's move on to the next exciting step: sending a cross-chain message from Avalanche Fuji to Celo Alfajores.

 In this example, we will use the `sendMessage.js` script to transmit a message from the sender contract on Avalanche to the receiver contract on Celo.
-The script uses `Ethers.js` to interact with the deployed contracts, calculate the cross-chain cost dynamically, and handle the transaction.
+The script uses [Ethers.js](https://docs.ethers.org/v6/){target=\_blank} to interact with the deployed contracts, calculate the cross-chain cost dynamically, and handle the transaction.

 Let’s break down the script step by step.

-#### Script Overview
+### Configuration Files

 We load two JSON files:

 1. **`chains.json`** - contains details about the supported TestNet chains, such as RPC URLs and relayer addresses
-2. **`deployedContracts.json`** - stores the addresses of the deployed sender and receiver contracts
+2. **`deployedContracts.json`** - stores the addresses of the deployed sender and receiver contracts.
+This file is dynamically updated when contracts are deployed, but users can also manually add their own deployed contract addresses if needed

-#### Configuration
+### Configure the Provider and Signer

 The script first reads the chain configurations and extracts the contract addresses.
-One essential step in interacting with a blockchain is setting up a **provider**.
+One essential step in interacting with a blockchain is setting up a _provider_.
 A provider is your connection to the blockchain network.
 It allows your script to interact with the blockchain, retrieve data, and send transactions.
 In this case, we're using a JSON-RPC provider.

 Next, we configure the wallet, which will be used to sign transactions.
 The wallet is created using the private key and the provider.
-This ensures that all transactions sent from this wallet are broadcasted to the Avalanche Fuji network:
+This ensures that all transactions sent from this wallet are broadcast to the Avalanche Fuji network:

 ```javascript
 --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-11.js"